-The fund is a mixed fund where the risk is due to the allocation between the equity, fixed income securities and alternative investment asset classes.
-A larger proportion of equities or alternative investments results in a higher risk but also the potential for a higher return.
-Investments in interest-bearing securities or in fixed income funds are associated with interest rate risk, which means that fund returns are affected by interest rate changes.
-A fund that invests in fixed income securities with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
-The average residual fixed interest duration for holdings in the fund can vary significantly over time.
-The fund has the option of investing with an emphasis on regions and sectors.
-This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions and sectors.
-The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
+The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that fund returns are affected by interest rate changes.
+A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
+The average residual fixed interest duration on the holdings in the fund is a maximum of 3 years.
+The investments are concentrated to securities in Europe, as a result, as a result, the risk in the fund is higher than an investment in a diversified global fund that distributes its investments across several regions.
+The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.
+The fund invests in corporate bonds for which liquidity is frequently lower, and the variation in liquidity is considered to be higher relative to the fixed income market in general.
+This can impact the fund's ability to manage significant outflows at a relatively low cost.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
-The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
+The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a lower credit quality is high.
+Fund investments can include assets with higher credit risk, so-called high yield.